-We are providing development and construction services with respect to the development of a hotel and related retail space, which was initiated prior to our initial public offering, in exchange for fees at market rates from a development group in which certain of our directors and executive officers have ownership interests, including Daniel A. Hoffler, our Executive Chairman (24.70%), A. Russell Kirk, our Vice Chairman (20.61%), Anthony P. Nero, our President of Development (2.56%) and Eric E. Apperson, our President of Construction (1.81%).
+We provided development and construction services with respect to the development of a hotel and related retail space, which was initiated prior to our initial public offering, in exchange for fees at market rates from a development group in which certain of our directors and executive officers have ownership interests, including Daniel A. Hoffler, our Executive Chairman (24.70%), A. Russell Kirk, our Vice Chairman (20.61%) and Eric E. Apperson, our President of Construction (1.81%).
 We have provided a guaranteed maximum price for the project, including both development and construction services.

-For the year ended December 31, 2015, we recognized approximately \$9.5 million of revenue for development and construction services related to this project and approximately \$9.2 million in related expenses, resulting in an operating margin of approximately \$0.3 million.
-We expect the total cost of this project, which is expected to be completed in March 2017, to be approximately \$50.4 million and the related expenses to be approximately \$48.5 million both of which are estimates that may change as the project progresses.
+For the year ended December 31, 2017, we recognized approximately \$7.4 million of revenue for development and construction services related to this project and approximately \$7.0 million in related expenses, resulting in an operating margin of approximately \$0.4 million.
+The total cost of this project, which was completed in April 2017, was \$40.2 million, and the related expenses were \$38.6 million.